Sky Deutschland: History

+Beginning in 2007 the channel broadcast TNA Wrestling on their premiere sports channels for a period of time.
+They broadcast regular episodes and live pay-per-views.
+At that time it was the only European cable television company to broadcast live TNA pay per views.
+It was also the only cable television company to broadcast both WWE and TNA entire programming in the same years, on the same channels.

-In January 2008, News Corporation bought a 14.6% of Premiere.
+In January 2008, News Corporation bought a 14.6% share of Premiere.
 News Corporation increased its shares of Premiere in the following months.
 On 4 July 2009, Premiere was rebranded, becoming Sky Deutschland.
 In conjunction with the relaunch, many channels disappeared from the platform, switched packages or were renamed.
 Several new channels were also added.
 The rebrand marked the return of News Corporation's Sky brand to Germany since the encryption of the Sky Channel (now Sky One) in 1993, apart from the availability of Sky News.

-Sky also sells it services to pubs, restaurants, hotels and other establishments.
+Sky also sells its services to pubs, restaurants, hotels and other establishments.
 The services are marketed by Sky Business.

 Following News Corporation's split on 28 June 2013 to create two separate companies, 21st Century Fox (the rebranded News Corporation), and the spin-off company New News Corp, the 54.5% stake held by News Corporation in Sky Deutschland was retained by the rebranded 21st Century Fox.

 Following media speculation, on 12 May 2014 Sky Deutschland's sister company, BSkyB, confirmed that it was in talks with its largest shareholder, 21st Century Fox, about acquiring Fox's 57.4% stake in Sky Deutschland and its 100% stake in Sky Italia.
-The enlarged company would be likely to be called "Sky Europe" and it will consolidate 21st Century Fox's European digital TV assets into one company.
+The enlarged company would be likely be called Sky Europe, consolidating 21st Century Fox's European digital TV assets into one company.
 The acquisition of the 57.4% stake was formally announced on 25 July 2014.
 BSkyB also made a required takeover offer to Sky Deutschland's minority shareholders.
 This resulted in BSkyB acquiring 89.71% of Sky Deutschland's share capital in total.
 The acquisitions were completed on 13 November.
 British Sky Broadcasting Group plc changed its name to Sky plc on 21 November 2014.
 On 27 November 2014 Sky plc increased its shareholding in Sky Deutschland to 90.04%, and by 2015 had bought out the remaining shareholders, de-listing the company from the Frankfurt stock exchange.